Penalties, Notices and Reports

 Q. “They won’t prosecute for a matter as small as my fare will they?”

-A. It is estimated that fare evasion costs the rail industry over £200 million a year.
+A. It is estimated that fare evasion costs the rail industry approximately £400 million a year.
 A large number of the cases prosecuted by the DRPU involve relatively small amounts of money.
 This reflects the fares charged for travel on the network operated by Northern.
 However, these small amounts add up to a large sum and comprise the revenue that Northern is committed to protect.
 Because of this the DRPU will not regard a case as failing the public interest test just because the sum in dispute is relatively small.

 Q. “Isn’t this a civil matter?
 I shouldn’t take too much notice!”